Hotel Staff Panic Button for the State of Washington

 Date of Compliance

-Hotels and motels with 60 or more rooms must become compliant by January 1st, 2020, with all other businesses meeting the requirement by January 1st, 2021.
+Hotels and motels with 60 or more rooms must become compliant with the panic button requirement by January 1st, 2020, with all other businesses meeting the requirement by January 1st, 2021.
 All hotels, motels, retail, or property services contractor, who employs an employee must provide a panic button to each employee.

 Hotel Panic Buttons – What to look for: